MinhasKamal/Intellectron/README.md

 		// Storing knowledge in the memory storage
 		String workspace = System.getenv("SystemDrive") + System.getenv("HOMEPATH") + "\\Desktop\\";
 		deepNeuralNetworkImplementation.dump(workspace+"knowledge.xml");
 	}
 ```

 You can find some simple implementations in the [test](https://github.com/MinhasKamal/Intellectron/tree/master/src/test) section.
-There is also a beautiful project- [DeepGenderRecognizer](https://github.com/MinhasKamal/DeepGenderRecognizer), which uses [Intellectron](https://github.com/MinhasKamal/Intellectron); you will get a nice insight from it too.
+There is also a beautiful project created with Intellectron- [DeepGenderRecognizer](https://github.com/MinhasKamal/DeepGenderRecognizer); you will get a nice insight from it too.

 ### Releases
 - [Intellectron-V0.1.jar](https://github.com/MinhasKamal/Intellectron/releases/download/release/Intellectron-V0.1.jar)